 During the retreat, participants claim to have tangible results in relationships, health, finances, inner peace, happiness, and every area of life, without undergoing interrogation about their private feelings.
 World-renowned spiritual teacher Lola Jones will guide you to form a powerful new connection with your unlimited inner self.

 The domestic retreat is located on 26 heavenly, eco-friendly acres of the “American Riviera” near Santa Barbara.
+You’re also close to Solvang, a unique Danish city that allows you to travel Europe without leaving California.
+A weekend in Solvang is highly recommended if you have the time!

 4) Eight Days At Eastern Point (Glouchester, MA)